-A journal about cities, places, and the human experience of inhabiting them.
+A journal of cities, places, and the human experience of living in them.

-A journal about cities, places, and the human experience of inhabiting them.
+A journal of cities, places, and the human experience of living in them.

 Recommended Books